GraceInAuburn/ninja-announcements/readme.txt

 Upgrading to Ninja Announcements Pro unlocks the following features:

-	* Show your announcements on pages and posts, even attach them to specific posts or pages if you want.
+	* Show your announcements on posts or pages, even attach them to specific pages, posts or categories.
 	* Control the HTML output of Ninja Announcements by setting which wrapper elements it should use.
 	* Restrict announcement display by user role. i.e. Show announcements only to people who are logged in or those who are not logged in.
 Display your announcement only to editors, subscribers, administrators etc.
 	* Show random announcements by using the new "Announcement Group" functionality.